Riders and cows along the Wild Coast

 The afternoon is a short introductory ride around the local area.
 It will give you the opportunity to blow away those travelling cobwebs and get to know your horse for the week.
 A relaxed, friendly evening meal awaits you back at the guesthouse along with a good night’s sleep.
 Overnight at Kei Mouth Guest Lodge.

-You will awake to the sound of the sea, and the solitude of being somewhere on the edge of Africa.
-Now it’s time to move on with a distance of 40km to be covered.
-Heading out from the hotel you will continue up the coast, traversing rolling hills and sandy beaches
+You will awake to the sound of the sea and the sense of solitude that comes with sleeping on the edge of Africa.
+After a hearty breakfast, it’s time to move up the coast to Wavecrest Hotel and Spa.

 Kob Inn